opnfv/compass4nfv/docs/how-to-use-compass4nfv/documentation-compass4nfv.rst

   :alt: OPNFV
   :align: left

-If jumpserver doesn't have enought ethernet ports, two ports is also acceptable that IPMI/BMC and PXE/Installation run through one ethernet port.
+If jumpserver doesn't have enough ethernet ports, two ports is also acceptable(IPMI/BMC and PXE/Installation run through one ethernet port).

 If switches are not enough, one switch with 2 VLANs is also acceptable.

 3. Pre-allocate BMC IP addresses for baremetals, and get accounts and passwords of BMC on baremetals.